The Incredible Machine: Contraption Maker

 In 2013, Tunnell began the work on a new game, called Contraption Maker, which is billed as a "spiritual successor" to the Incredible Machine series.
 Kevin Ryan and Brian Hahn, the other two developers on the original game, worked on Contraption Maker as well, along with other developers at Spotkin, a video game development company started by Tunnell.

 Contraption Maker features improved "HD" graphics, and has a robust physics engine.
 The game features over 200 official puzzles and over 100 different parts.
 It also has Steam Workshop support, so users can create and share their own puzzles.

 The game was first released on Steam through its Early Access program on August 28, 2013.
 Throughout its time in the program, Contraption Maker had 6 Alpha releases, adding features such as multiplayer and copy-and-paste, new parts, and new puzzles, followed by a Beta release in May 2014.
 The final (1.0) release was made in July the same year, and Contraption Maker left the Steam Early Access program.
+Since release, three expansion packs have been released, with the latest released in December 2023.